HMS Ark Royal (91): Mediterranean deployment

 On 14 December 1940, Ark Royal and Force H were redeployed from Gibraltar to the Atlantic to search the Azores for commerce raiders.
 Ark Royal returned to the Mediterranean on 20 December, and escorted the battleship Malaya and merchant ships from Malta until 27 December.
 Force H then became involved in Operation Excess, a plan to move convoys through the Mediterranean to support the Western Desert Force, which was trying to push Italian land forces from Egypt into Libya.
 Over the next month, British control of the Mediterranean theatre was weakened, particularly by the entry of the Luftwaffe and the near-loss of the aircraft carrier Illustrious.
 The Mediterranean Fleet was under pressure from Axis forces in the Eastern Mediterranean, while the British port at Gibraltar was likely to be lost if the Spanish chose to ally with the Germans instead of remaining neutral.
 To relieve the Mediterranean Fleet, while demonstrating British strength to the Spanish, the Admiralty and Admiral Cunningham planned to use Ark Royal's Swordfish bombers in raids against Italian targets, supported by bombardment from heavy fleet units.
 The first bombing, on 2 January against the Tirso Dam in Sardinia, was unsuccessful but Ark Royal's Swordfish bombers were more successful on 6 January, when they bombed the port city of Genoa.
-The carrier's aircraft also covered the battlecruiser Renown and battleship Malaya while they shelled the port.
+The carrier's aircraft also covered the battlecruiser Renown and battleship Malaya while they shelled the port in Operation Grog.
 On 9 January, Ark Royal launched aircraft to bomb an oil refinery at La Spezia, and to lay mines in the harbour.
 Both operations were successful.